archatelain/intro_to_R/ggplot2.md

 </details>

 2. The gray background is a distinctive mark that the graph was created with `ggplot2`, but it’s not very polished.
 Use a more minimalist theme to achieve a white background.
+See themes [here](https://ggplot2.tidyverse.org/reference/ggtheme.html):

 <details>
 <summary>